 Bodies line the walls, many propped in individual stone cubicles, and others lie in glass caskets.
 Their eyes are closed and some still have intact hair.

 It is a little eerie, to say the least.

 The Palermo catacombs contain around 1200 mummies, with the first internment dating back to 1599 AD.
 The Capuchin monks had run out of room in their cemetery and they created this underground catacomb to house their own, Brother Silvestro of Gubbio.

-The catacombs were then used to preserve other members of the brotherhood and the monks seemingly did such a good job that in the 18th and 19th century it also became a popular resting place for the wealthy Europeans and Sicily’s elite.
+The catacombs were then used to preserve other members of the brotherhood and the monks seemingly did such a good job that in the 18th and 19th centuries it also became a popular resting place for the wealthy Europeans and Sicily’s elite.

 The catacombs are full of clergy and high ranking professionals.
 The sombre corridors of corpses are sorted according to their profession and gender.
 There are the corridors of clergy, men, women and a special area for virgins and children.